 13. Math Errors

-Math mistakes catch the IRS’ attention,& taxpayers made 2.2 million in 2015.
+Math mistakes catch the IRS’s attention,& taxpayers made 2.2 million in 2015.
 Fortunately, an audit isn’t inevitable because you added incorrectly.

-You’ll get a notice, saying you made a mistake and owe more money or get a larger refund.
-But an error could expose your return to extra scrutiny.
+You’ll get a notice saying you made a mistake and owe more money or get a larger refund.
+However, an error could expose your return to extra scrutiny.

 14. You Make a Lot of Cash Transactions!